WCCG

 WCCG is an American radio station licensed to broadcast to Hope Mills, North Carolina on FM frequency of 104.5 MHz with 6,000 watts of power, and serving the Fayetteville, North Carolina area.
-The station is programmed with a Mainstream Urban music format and carries The Streetz Morning Takeover.
-It is locally owned and operated by Dr. James E. Carson, d.b.a.
-Carson Communications.
+The station is programmed with a Mainstream Urban music format and carries Yung Joc & The Streetz Morning Takeover.
+It is locally owned and operated by Dr. James E. Carson, Carson Communications.
 Its studios are located in downtown Fayetteville, just less than one block south of Market House, and its transmitter is located east of Hope Mills.